jarviscanada/jarvis_data_eng_wonmin/linux_sql/README.md

 ## Script Usage

-1. Initializing the PostgreSQL instance
+**1. Initializing the PostgreSQL instance**

     To start off, we have to initialize the PostgreSQL container with docker, andstart the container.

 ```bash
 # Create PSQL docker container from the machines home directory